 - Lack of concentration

 - Thoughts of death or suicide

 Major depressive episodes leave people unable to function in social or occupational settings.
 A person’s depressed mood has to last at least two weeks to meet the clinical definition.
 Like manic episodes, an actual major depressive episode is not the result of drug abuse.

 There are four different types of bipolar diagnoses.
 In each case, the disorder’s symptoms may vary slightly, resulting in unique challenges for a person coping with the condition.

 - Bipolar I: Individuals with this form of bipolar experience the most dramatic transitions from mania to depression, and mood swings can be sudden and severe.
-The level of functional impairment is high with this form of the disorder, and many of these individuals must be hospitalized to protect their safety.
-It’s common for Bipolar I symptoms to appear for people in their teens or early 20s and rarely for anyone over the age of 50.
+This disorder’s level of functional impairment is high, and many of these individuals must be hospitalized to protect their safety.
+It’s common for Bipolar I symptoms to appear in people in their teens or early 20s and rarely for anyone over the age of 50.